tetrakai1/SoccerManager.jl/README.md

 ```

 ### Set up data directory
-Next navigate to the [setup_datadir.jl](examples/setup_datadir.jl) script and open with a text editor, change `path_datadir` to an appropriate location for the data directory, and paste the first few lines into the REPL.
+Next navigate to the [setup_datadir.jl](examples/setup_datadir.jl) script and open with a text editor, change `path_datadir` to an appropriate location for the data directory, and paste into the REPL.
 This will copy default roster/etc files into the chosen directory:
 ```
 julia> using SoccerManager